Hariharan-S5/DailyTechHarryAi/README.md

 # 🧾 Conclusion

-**DailyTechHarryAI** demonstrates how AI, automation, and APIs can be combined to create an intelligent information system for developers.
+**DailyTechAI** demonstrates how AI, automation, and APIs can be combined to create an intelligent information system for developers.

 The project highlights: